jonaszubindu/CRIRES-planning-tool/README.md

 where one can choose a different name (without suffix .csv) to store the data and press enter, if one would like to use the data from the Nasa exoplanet archive in a different manner.
 Pressing enter will choose the default name.

+The script classes_methods/csv_file_import.py imports the names in PlanetList.csv or any other file defined in classes_methods/csv_file_import.py.

 #### Exposure Time Calculator